Georgia governor's electric mobility dream for Georgia tested after South Koreans detained in raid

-ATLANTA (AP) — Georgia Gov. Brian Kemp has courted foreign investment to his state and has also talked so tough about immigration he once offered to use his own pickup truck to round up “criminal illegals.”
-Those key issues collided this past week when immigration authorities raided a battery plant and detained foreign workers, putting Kemp in a tough spot.
-Can he be both tough on immigration and encourage foreign companies to invest?
+ATLANTA (AP) — Can Georgia Gov. Brian Kemp be tough on immigration and still encourage foreign investment?

+Kemp has courted foreign investment to his state but also once offered to use his own pickup truck to round up “criminal illegals.”
+Those two stances collided this past week when immigration authorities raided a battery plant and detained foreign workers, putting Kemp in a tough spot.

 The detentions sparked questions in South Korea about its relationship with the United States, especially when Hyundai and its partners.
 Hyundai has said it’s investing $26 billion in the United States from 2025 to 2028.
 That includes not only the plant in Ellabell, about 50 miles (80 kilometers) west of Savannah where Hyundai Motor Group makes electric vehicles, but a separate $5 billion battery joint venture in Cartersville, Georgia, a steel mill in Donaldsonville, Louisiana, a robotics hub and expansion of the Hyundai plant in Montgomery, Alabama and the Kia Corp. plant in West Point, Georgia.